happy-little-one/pure-editor/readme.md

 - light-weight, only 200 lines code, without any dependences .

-- fully featured, support @, emoji, picture, file, link...
+- fully featured, support @, user fuzzy finding, emoji, picture, file, link...

 - 100% customizable, every parts of ui accept a render function.

-- 0 constraints, PureEditor has no contraints for data format, you can use it in any system without any adaptation codes.
+- 0 constraints, PureEditor has no contraints for data format, you can use it in any system without adaptation codes.

-this result of PureEditor is structured,fully-messaged array, you can translate it to anything you want(html, template string), this is a standard example:
+this result of PureEditor is structured, fully-messaged array, you can translate it to anything you want(html, template string), this is a standard example:

 ```
 [
-  'I send a emoji',
+  'I send a',
   {type: 'emoji', name: 'smile'},
   'and will',
   {type: 'at', name: 'lucy'}
 ]
 ```

-the data format of the item(except text) is upto you, ervey entity's data format will be consistent with the incoming(but it's recommanded every entity include a `type` propertity for distinguish them). the machanism is simple, PureEditor just set the element's dataset with the data you give, and return the dataset of it to you when submit:
+the data format of the item(except text) is upto you, ervey entity's data format will be consistent with the incoming(it's recommanded every entity include a `type` propertity for distinguish them). the machanism is simple, PureEditor just set the element's dataset with the data you give, and return the dataset of it to you when submit:

 ```
 // render flow